jbcodeforce/aws-studies/docs/infra/storage.md

 To move a volume to another AZ or data center we can create a volume from a snapshot.

 EBS snapshots can be used to create multiple new volumes, whether they’re in the same Availability Zone or a different one

+For a consistent snapshot of an EBS Volume, you need to ensure the application flushes any cached data to disk and no other write I/O is performed by the file system on that volume.
+Once that is taken care of, you can issue a snapshot command.
+The snapshot command needs only a couple of seconds to capture a point-in-time.
+You can start using the volume after this.
+The actual data backup happens in the background, and you don’t have to wait for the data copy to complete.

 ### EBS Multi-attach